Jadens-arc/juniel-enterprises/README.md

 ### A Note on Images

-For rowcards when you're defining the url for the image.
-If it's an external image from a different website just put the full url like "https://jadenarceneaux/logo.png".
-If you'd like to upload you're own image simply upload the image to the `static` folder and set the url to forwardslash + the name of your image (e.g "/super-cool-image.png")
+For rowcards, when you're defining the url for the image, if it's an external image from a different website just put the full url like "https://jadenarceneaux.com/logo.png".
+If you'd like to upload your own image, simply upload the image to the `static` folder and set the url to forward slash + the name of your image (e.g., "/super-cool-image.png")